25 John Proctor Quotes With Page Numbers From The Crucible

 John Proctor finally confesses to being a witch, saying, ” You are the high court, your word is good enough! tell them I confessed myself; say Proctor broke his knees and wept like a woman, but my name cannot!”

-This conveys Proctor’s desire to protect his friends, and that he still believes in doing the right thing, even though it means confessing to a crime he did not commit.
+This conveys Proctor’s desire to protect his friends and his belief in doing the right thing, even though it means confessing to a crime he did not commit.

 What does Proctor say at the end?